 Selling price.
 The selling price is the total cost of the property to the buyer.
+It includes:

-It includes any money and the fair market value of any property you are to receive.
-Fair market value (FMV) is discussed later.
-It also includes any debt the buyer pays, assumes, or takes, to which the property is subject.
-The debt could be a note, mortgage, or any other liability, such as a lien, accrued interest, or taxes you owe on the property.
-If the buyer pays any of your selling expenses, that amount is also included in the selling price.
+- Any money you are to receive, - The fair market value (FMV) of any property you are to receive (FMV is discussed later under Property Used As a Payment.), - Any existing mortgage or other debt the buyer pays, assumes, or takes (a note, mortgage, or any other liability, such as a lien, accrued interest, or taxes you owe on the property), and - Any of your selling expenses the buyer pays.

 The selling price does not include interest, whether stated or unstated.